 The descent into the Catawba Valley is breathtaking.
-If you’re hungry, The Homeplace is something of a destination restaurant.
-You’ll see it on your left as you level into the Valley.
 Before you know it, you’re ascending toward the mountains again.
 In short order, you’ll pass the parking lot for another popular Appalachian Trail point of interest: Dragon’s Tooth.

 Clear the mountain pass and find another fertile sweep of valley awaits.
 At the end is New Castle, a quiet little town with interesting Main Street architecture.
 Beyond New Castle, Route 311 carves its way through another mountain pass with a few more lush fields just beyond.
 Finally, the climb up Potts Mountain shows off rocky outcrops and offers a tight hairpin switchback motorcyclists love.